wp-plugins/editorial-calendar/readme.txt

 = 0.7 =
 * The calendar is now available for users with just author permissions and grays out posts the current user doesn't have permission to edit.
 * The calendar has been translated in Czech.
 Thanks to Lukáš Adamec who uses the Calendar on his blog <a href="http://hornihrad.cz/">Horni Hrad</a>.
+* Added a link to view published posts directly from the calendar.

 = 0.6 =